pattonsgirl/CEG3120/Projects/Project5/README.md

   - run when a `tag` is `push`ed
   - use the `docker/metadata-action` to generate a set of tags from your repository
   - push images to DockerHub with an image tags based on your `git` `tag` version AND `latest`
+  - DockerHub should recieve a tag set of:
+      - latest
+      - major
+      - major.minor

 ### Documentation